 Sponsored by the Aspen Institute, "CasePlace.org is a practical and dynamic resource for up-to-date case studies, syllabi and innovative MBA teaching materials on business and sustainability— from corporate governance to sustainable development."
 Given the sources and purpose of the site, this is a wonderful opportunity to read cases on a diverse range of subjects.
 If caseplace.org is not enough for you then you can also purchase case studies directly from HBS and other schools.

 Please keep in mind that the objective is to get enough background to make good decisions about your applications, so don't feel obligated to spend so much time reading cases.
 Just spend enough time to know what the case method is and how it will impact your application decisions and admissions strategy.

-WHICH TWO OF THE FOUR SHOULD I CHOOSE?
+WHICH TWO OF THE FIVE SHOULD I CHOOSE?

-I think it is easy to say that the conservative choice for those with work experience would be 3-2, a leadership question, and 3-4, the career vision question.
+I think it is easy to say that the conservative choice for those with work experience would be to answer Option 2 or Option 3, which are both leadership questions, and also answer Option 4 or Option 5, which can both easily cover goals/MBA/HBS.
 For some applicants this will be the right decision.
 The important thing is to select the topics that will best represent you.
 Focus first on what you really want to say about yourself and then decide which questions will be best to answer.
-Your objective is to construct the most effective presentation of yourself as possible in order to become part of the Class of 2011.
+As I will discuss, Option 4 has the advantage of being really useful for a number purposes.
+Also, for some applicants, Option 1 is really very useful, so don't assume that I am suggesting that it is less worthy of consideration than the other four possibilities.
+Your objective is to construct the most effective presentation of yourself as possible in order to become part of the Class of 2012.
 One thing to avoid is an over-marketed set of essays.
 Instead focus on presenting yourself at your best.
 See my last post of 2007 on the limits of a marketing based strategy.